 One key mistake pastors and churches often make is not staying present with donors.
 What do we mean by engaging donors and staying present?

 Sometimes as ministry leaders, we feel enormous pressure about “the next big idea.”
 It’s understandable: our churches have significant needs, capital campaigns are on the horizon, and we convince ourselves that our members want something flashy or snazzy from us regularly.

 If this blog series gives you nothing else, I hope your one takeaway will be the confidence that what loyal givers need is for you to stay present, open, and honest with them about their day-to-day impact.
 In this series, we’re talking about five strategies to engage donors right now… and being present is the best advice I can provide.

 Capital campaigns and the next ‘big idea’ visions are important and necessary.
 But when we are habitually launching a new brand, an updated logo or tagline for a ministry, or talking about our 10-year vision, donors can quickly lose enthusiasm for what their loyal tithes mean to us.
-We need to stay present and transparent about what their giving makes possible each week or month.
+We need to stay present and transparent about what their online church giving makes possible each week or month.

 The most effective way to inspire a donor is to expose that donor to authentic changes happening in people’s lives due to the church’s work.
 This isn’t complicated – just the hands-on reality of what your church is doing each day.